SilverHalf/mount-balrior/ura/mechanics.md

 This and [Return] are the only ways the boss can move, as it cannot walk.
 Therefore, groups often try to bait this skill to position the boss in an advantageous location (for example, out of the range of [Toxic Geysers] or [Sulfuric Geysers]).

+{: .note}
+In phases 3 and 4, since this skill has a relatively low priority, it is possible to prevent Ura from using it at all.
+See [preventing Propel](./strategy.html#preventing-propel) for more information.

 ---

 ### Return